istio/bots/policybot/README.md

 you indicate the GitHub organization, repository, and branch where the configuration file can be found.
 This is specified as a single string in the form of org/repo/branch.

-- CONFIG_FILE / --config_file.
-Indicates the path to the bot's YAML configuration file.
-If the config repo is specified as a startup option, then this file path is relative to the repo.
-Otherwise, it is treated as a local file path within the bot's container.
+- CONFIG_PATH / --config_path.
+Indicates the path to the bot's YAML configuration files.
+If the config repo is specified as a startup option, then this path is relative to the repo.
+Otherwise, it is treated as a local path within the bot's container.

+As the bot is running, you can push updated configuration files to GitHub, and the bot will pick that new configuration up automatically.

 ## Deployment